sozercan/ratify/plugins/verifier/cosign/README.md

 }
 ```

-## Order of verification
+## Multiple Verifiers

 You can specify multiple cosign verifiers to define different verification policies.
 For example, you can define a policy to verify the signatures generated using key pairs and a policy to verify the signatures generated using keyless signatures.
-Order of verification is defined by the order of the verifiers in the config.
+This is useful when you want to verify the signatures generated using different methods.

 ```json
 {